World Heritage

 UNESCO, a United Nations organization, determines which places qualify as World Heritage sites.
 As of 2024, the list includes 1,223 sites across 168 countries, encompassing both cultural and natural heritage.

-Learn more about world heritages
+Learn more about World Heritages

-The World Heritage Convention
+World Heritage Convention

 There is an agreement between countries that deals with protecting special places in the world.
 The agreement is called the World Heritage Convention and dates back to 1972.

-World Heritage Sites in Sweden
+World Heritage sites in Sweden

 Updated